arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

 Encryption
 ----------

-This feature is only available in the Enterprise Edition.
+**This feature is only available in the Enterprise Edition.**

 Starting form version ??? encryption of the dump is supported.

 The dump is encrypted using an encryption keyfile, which must contain 32 bytes of random data.

-The kyfile can be created by an external problem, or by using a command line the
+The kyfile can be created by an external program, or by using a command like the
 following:

 ```